 We all want to stay on the right side of the law, so if you are thinking of buying or leasing, or have just taken delivery of, a new mobility vehicle that should help you regain your independence, you will want to make sure you aren’t breaking any rules when using one of our lightweight mobility scooters.

 The good news is that staying legal on a scooter isn’t that hard, with surprisingly few statutory obligations for you to adhere to.
 But, while there are many things you can do legally, there are some which are highly inadvisable and a few that you might not realise you couldn’t do.

-What type of insurance do you need?
+What type of insurance do I need?

 Is it against the law to drink and drive on a mobility scooter?

-Regarding carrying passengers, in order to stay legal on a mobility scooter, the short answer is no. Although two-seater mobility scooters do exist, they are not by definition invalid carriages under UK law.
-As such they must not be used on any public highway but may be used on private lands, such as a hospital, holiday park, nursing home and similar.
-Both class 2 and class 3 mobility scooters are intended for single person use only and you should never give lifts to friends on any public highway.
+The short answer is ‘no’.
+Although two-seater mobility scooters do exist, they are not defined as invalid carriages by UK law.
+Therefore, they must not be driven on any public highway but may be used in private areas such as hospitals, holiday parks, and nursing homes.
+Both Class 2 and Class 3 mobility scooters are intended for single-person use only and you should never carry passengers on any public highway.

 How do the rules of the road apply to me?

 The law here is clear and unequivocal: all the provisions of the Highway Code which other road users must abide by also apply to riders of invalid carriages.
 When using the roads, you must not go the wrong way down a one-way street, go through red lights or ignore any other street signs.
 All normal parking restrictions apply as well, so make sure you park legally to avoid getting a ticket.